Sarbanes Oxley Act Whistleblower Protections and Rewards under the Sarbanes Oxley Act

 Also, the DOL has specific rules of procedures for engaging in discovery and conducting hearings in whistleblower cases.
 They are similar to the Federal Rules of Civil Procedure but contain numerous differences.
 Most of these differences are favorable to the whistleblower, and also reduce costs and the complexity of getting a case to trial.

-What Happens Once You File A Case Under SOX?
+What Happens Once You File A Case Under Sarbanes Oxley Act?

-The first stage of a Sarbanes Oxley whistleblower case is investigatory.
+The first stage of a SOX whistleblowing case is investigatory.
 The DOL OSHA division is required to investigate the merits of a case and report its findings.

 The OSHA investigation can be highly significant.
 First, OSHA gathers evidence that can be very important, should a case go to trial.
 Second, the OSHA investigation helps both parties understand the relative merits of a case and can facilitate a settlement.
 Third, if OSHA rules in favor of an employee, that employee should be able to obtain preliminary relief pending the final determination of a case.
 That preliminary relief can include a temporary order for reinstatement.